AlvaDuan/AlvaDuan.github.io/index.md

 <div class="container">
   <div class="text">
-    I am Jie Duan, a Ph.D. candidate in the Department of Economics at the National University of Singapore.
-My primary research field is Macro Labor, where I delve into the intricacies of mismatch in the labor market, striving to understand its features and characteristics.
+  I'm Jie Duan, a Ph.D. candidate in Economics at the National University of Singapore.
+My primary focus is on Macro Labor, exploring the mismatch in the labor market and seeking to understand its origins and features.
+Additionally, I have a keen interest in (Applied) International Trade.

   </div>
   <div class="image">
     {% include image.html url="images/photo.jpg" caption="" width="300px" height="300px" align="center" %}